Gluten-Free Thanksgiving Feast

 MAKES ONE 9-INCH PIE (8 SLICES)

-This pumpkin pie will amaze your family and friends.
+This gluten free pumpkin pie will amaze your family and friends.
 Fresh ginger brightens the flavor.
 Top with a dollop of dairy-free whipped cream and a sprinkle of ground cinnamon.
 For best results, do not replace the eggs in this recipe.

 1 (15-ounce) can pure pumpkin